Verification of GHG Emissions Data Reports

 Only ARB-accredited verification bodies and verifiers may provide verification services to reporting entities.
 The following web link provides a list of ARB-accredited verification bodies and additional information: http://www.arb.ca.gov/cc/reporting/ghg-ver/ghg-ver-accreditation.htm.

-On April 24, 2013, a webinar titled "Tips for a Successful Verification" was given to emissions data reporters.
-A link to the presentation is here.
+On April 24, 2013, ARB presented a webinar titled "Tips for a Successful Verification" (PDF of slides) to emissions data reporters.